linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 * LUKS version (1 or 2)
 * single vs multiboot
 * simple distro vs hypervisor
+* use of non auditable binaries and firware
+* use TPM or not

 All together there are a lot of technical decisions.
 This document will attempt to inform you enough to make the decisions.